aiven/devportal/docs/tools/cli/card.rst

   * - Parameter
     - Information
   * - ``card-id``
-    - Credit card name
+    - The ID shown for this card in the ``list`` command output

 **Example:** Remove a credit card associated with the Aiven account.

 ::

-  avn card remove my-card-id
+  avn card remove AAAAAAAA-BBBB-CCCC-DDDD-0123456789AB

 ``avn card update``
-'''''''''''''''''''''''
+'''''''''''''''''''

-Updates a credit card associated with the Aiven account.
+Updates a credit card associated with the account.

 .. list-table::
     :header-rows: 1